solidusjs/devtools-solidus/README.md

 * Drag and drop the `.crx` file onto the page and click "Add" to install.

 #Manually Build
+* In order to manually build the extension, you will need a copy of the key file that has been generated for this extension.
+Once you obtain the key file, copy it to `cert/key.pem`.
 * Run `npm install` to install dependencies (npm will automatically run a script to install front-end dependencies using bower).
 * Run `grunt build` to generate an installable `.crx` file in the `dist/` directory.